zzw890827/aws-sap-questions/第3套/README.md

    </details>

 7. A company is migrating its applications on AWS.
 The applications will be deployed to AWS accounts owned by business units.
 The company has several teams of Developers who are responsible for the development and maintenance of all applications.
 The company is expecting rapid growth in the number of users.
 The company’s Chief Technology Officer has the following requirements -Developers must launch the AWS infrastructure using AWS CloudFormation -Developers must not be able to create resources outside of CloudFormation -The solution must be able to scale to hundreds of accounts; Which of the following would meet these requirements?
 (Select TWO)
    - [ ] A. Using CloudFormation, create an IAM role that can be assumed by Cloud Formation that has permissions to Create all the resources the company needs.
-Use CloudFormation stack sets to deploy this template to each AWS Account
+Use CloudFormation stack sets to deploy this template to each AWS Account.
    - [ ] B. In a central account, create an IAM role that can be assumed by developers and attach a policy that allows interaction with CloudFormation.
 Modify the Assume Policy Document action to follow the IAM to be passed to CloudFormation
-   - [ ] C. Using Cloud Formation, create an IAM role that can be assumed by Developers, and attach policies that allow interaction with and passing a role on CloudFormation.
+   - [ ] C. Using CloudFormation, create an IAM role that can be assumed by Developers, and attach policies that allow interaction with and passing a role on CloudFormation.
 Attach an inline policy to deny access all other AWS services.
 Use CloudFormation Stack Sets to deploy this template to each AWS account.
    - [ ] D. Using CloudFormation, create an IAM role for each Developer, and attach policies that allow interaction with CloudFormation.
 Use Cloud CloudFormation Stack Sets to deploy this template to each AWS account.
-   - [ ] E. In a central AWS account, create an IAM role that can be assumed by Cloud Formation that has permissions to create the resources the company requires.
+   - [ ] E. In a central AWS account, create an IAM role that can be assumed by CloudFormation that has permissions to create the resources the company requires.
 Create a Cloud Formation stack policy that allows the IAM role to manage resources.
 Use CloudFormation Stack Sets to deploy the CloudFormation stack policy to each AWS account.

    <details>
       <summary>Answer</summary>

-      这题不懂，答案AE
+      这题不懂，答案AC

    </details>